qedgroup/CGDV.github.io/userGuidance/index.md

 <iframe width="1200" height="1500" frameborder="0" src="your visual source"> </iframe>
 ```

 ) in embed code section on CGDV.

+### Document

+If your visulization is in static format such as word, pdf or excel, select *Document* and use the Choose File button to upload.
+You are allowed to upload one or multiple files.

+## Step 4 Upload your Code file
+For this challenge, we require participants to submit codes that are used for data wrangling.
+If you upload your visual using either *Source* or *Embed url*

-## Step 4 Double check your submission
+## Step 5 Double check your submission

 Go to "My Visuals" on CGDV, scroll down and you should see you submission.
 Go into your submission and make sure everything looks good.
 In addition, make sure your submission has a profile picture.